 |5 years +||6 months||6 months||Months 7 to 12||Month 13 onwards|

-Working in the medical profession can be both a physically and mentally demanding job and, for this reason, many doctors’ income protection polices will cover a range of mental health conditions such as anxiety and/or depression.
+For this reason, many doctors’ income protection polices will cover a range of mental health conditions such as anxiety and/or depression.

 The extras you’re offered can vary between providers so it’s important to compare quotes to ensure you’re getting the most comprehensive cover to meet your needs.